AquaStark/Aqua-Stark/client/src/types/README.md

 ---

-*This documentation is automatically validated against the actual type definitions.
-Last updated: 2025-09-12*
+> Note: Keep this README in sync with the source type definitions.
+Last updated: 2025-09-12.